dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Recommendations

-Avoid storing credentials (passwords, keys, etc.) in the source code of the global workflow, as authorized users will have permission to download (via `dx get`) and view any applets and their data referenced in the global workflow.
+Avoid storing credentials (passwords, keys, etc.) in the source code of the global workflow, as authorized users will have permission to download (via `dx get`) and view all dxCompiler-generated applets used in the global workflow.

 Use simple data types in inputs and outputs of global workflows for better usability on the platform.